 - Onions & tomatoes: They form the base of the achari curry.
 Sauté onions until golden brown.
 I used fresh tomatoes pureed in a mixer.
 You can substitute it with tomato paste or canned tomatoes.

 - Yogurt (curd): Adds creaminess and a slight tang.
-Whisk it well before adding to the marinade.
+Adds creaminess and a slight tang while helping to balance the heat from the spices.

 - Spices: Kashmiri red chili powder and turmeric.